Hecter94/EndlessSky-PluginArchive/README.md

 - "Bounty" Arfecta is spawned directly outside starting location.
 	Culprit: , Mission: "Puzzle 3".
 No location is defined so Arfecta is spawned on first "landing".

+***Edge of Endless***
+- Overrides Luxury Accommodations and give it much higher space, bunks, and crew requirement, might make some ships that comes with it appears to have negative space and/or bunks.